 Job listings for high school students in Greater Cincinnati trying to find jobs

-Summer is here and several companies are hiring and staffing many teenagers to work.
-Middle school, high school, even college students have opportunities this Summer to earn money and even add an intern position to their resume.
+Summer is here, and several companies are hiring and staffing many teenagers to work.
+Middle school and high school students have a variety of opportunities this Summer.
+Job seekers can earn money and even add a position to their resume.

 Many parents and teens are looking for job postings that hire 14 and 15-year-olds.
 Teens not only make extra cash but get real work experience with responsibility and build social skills.
 Look below and find a job within this list.